BytePane

 What is Fiber used for?

 Fiber is primarily used for express-inspired go web framework.
-It was created by Fenny in 2020 and follows the web framework paradigm.
+It was created by Fenny in 2020.
+It follows the web framework paradigm.

 Is Fiber hard to learn?